Information from external websites

 The Challenging Behaviour Foundation can offer telephone support to people caring for a child with a severe learning disability.
 Call 0300 666 0126 (Mon - Thurs 9am to 5pm and Fri 9am to 3pm)

-The Challenging Behaviour Foundation can also offer online chat support for people caring for a child with a severe learning disability.
-This service includes carer's catch ups and behaviour chats.
+The Challenging Behaviour Foundation can also offer peer support calls and carer catch ups for parents/carers caring for a child with a severe learning disability.

 National Autistic Society Helpline enquiry service provides impartial, confidential information along with advice for autistic people, their families, friends and carers.
 Call: 0808 800 4104 (10am – 3pm, Mon to Fri).